I want to talk about what to do when you hate your life.

 For example, my current ‘why’ is to live on the road and earn enough passive income to give me full control of my time.

 Purpose is motivating.
-It imbues life with reason and helps you walk through it with drive and ambition.
+It imbues life with meaning and helps you walk through it with drive and ambition.

 5. Check What You’re Putting Into Your Body